Kaniakapūpū: History

 In the early 19th century, Honolulu was situated on a dust plain.
 The aridity and lack of water, save for the Nuʻuanu Stream, prompted many residents to seek reprieve a few miles outside of town in the forested uplands of the Nuʻuanu Valley.
 In this suburb, American missionaries, white merchants, and the Hawaiian royals built European-style homes to escape the summer heat.
 The site of Luakaha was located 5 mi outside the city and was reachable by horse and carriage.
 The claim on the area was relinquished by Charles Kanaʻina during the Great Māhele of 1848, and it became a part of the Crown Lands.
 Kamehameha III also allocated a nearby piece of land to his advisor and friend Keoni Ana, who built Hānaiakamalama to be near the king.

 Kaniakapūpū was built prior to the capital of the Kingdom of Hawaii moving to Honolulu from Lahaina in 1845.
 Along with Hale Aliʻi, the king's new official residence in the center of town, and a summer retreat in the Nuʻuanu Valley, the new royal residences were built to resemble the spatial-cultural geography of Mokuʻula, the king's royal residential complex in Lahaina.
-On July 5, 1842, American missionary Amos Starr Cooke, the teacher of Royal School, wrote in his journal that Governor Kekūanāoʻa was in the process of building a "stone house" for the king in Luakaha.
+On July 5, 1842, American missionary Amos Starr Cooke, the teacher of Royal School, wrote in his journal that Governor Kekūanaōʻa was in the process of building a "stone house" for the king in Luakaha.

 The retreat was completed in 1845 and became a place for entertaining foreign celebrities, chiefs, and commoners.
 On Hawaiian Sovereignty Restoration Day (Lā Hoʻihoʻi Ea) in 1847, King Kamehameha III and Queen Kalama hosted a grand luau at the palace.
 The celebration commemorated the fourth anniversary of the restoration of Hawaiian independence and sovereignty by British Rear-Admiral Richard Darton Thomas, following a five-month British occupation of the kingdom during the Paulet Affair of 1843.
 The luau was attended by an estimated ten thousand guests.
 The palace may also have been the site of an earlier luau, or great ahaʻaina (feast), which was part of the initial ten-day restoration festivities in 1842.
 Children from the Royal School, including all of the future Hawaiian monarchs, often visited with their teachers (the Cookes).

 By 1874, a map of the region labeled the area as the "Old Ruins", implying a dilapidated state.
 No records exist as to why the site was abandoned.